 Circadian rhythms are 24-hour cycles that are part of the body’s internal clock, running in the background to carry out essential functions and processes.
 One of the most important and well-known circadian rhythms is the sleep-wake cycle.
 Your circadian rhythm helps control your daily schedule for sleep and wakefulness.

 A quiet mind is not always possible when you carry your stress and anxiety into your bed.
 Using a room fragrance oil or stress relief candles can put you into a relaxed mood and create a calming environment that will remedy your restless mind.

+Prioritising our sleep with a bit of help from our essential oil blends is the best thing we can do for ourselves.
 In order to achieve a quiet mind and a relaxed body, it is helpful to establish a regular, relaxing, bedtime routine.
 You need to put the cares and worries of the day to bed a long before you get into bed.